Choose your SQL server:

 Prev Return to chapter overview Next

-Changing Object Properties
+Modify Object Properties

-Since latest versions MS SQL Maestro supports extended properties.
+MS SQL Maestro also supports extended properties.
 In using extended properties, you can add text, such as descriptive or instructional content, add input masks, and add formatting rules as properties of objects in a database or of the database itself.
 For example, you can add an extended property to a schema, a schema's view, or to a column in the view.
 Because extended properties are stored in the database, all applications reading the properties can evaluate the object in the same way.
 This helps enforce consistency in the way data is treated by all the programs in the system.

 MS SQL Maestro allows you to add/edit/drop such properties for tables, views, procedures, columns, indexes, etc. Each extended property has a user-defined name and value.
 The value of an extended property can contain up to 7,500 bytes of data.
 Multiple extended properties can be added to a single object.